GLOWMONSTERR/Transaction-Bot/README.md

 1. After the bot starts, open `http://<your-host>:<port>/ping` in a browser (or run `curl http://<your-host>:<port>/ping`).
 You should see the plain-text response `pong`.
 Every time that page is loaded, the hosting platform counts it as activity and keeps the container awake.
 2. Optional: visit `http://<your-host>:<port>/` to view a JSON health payload that includes the currently connected bot username.
 This is helpful when debugging deployments.
 3. To keep the bot online on free tiers that sleep, configure your uptime checker (UptimeRobot, FreshPing, cron-job.org, etc.) to send an HTTP GET request to the `/ping` URL every 5–10 minutes.
-The request does not need any headers or body—Render and similar providers only require that the endpoint is hit periodically.
+The request does not need any headers or body—most hosts just need the endpoint to be hit periodically.

 If you change the listening port via `WEB_PORT`, update the URL you monitor accordingly.
 The default binding is `0.0.0.0:8080`, which most hosts expose automatically.